-Holi is one of the most admired festivals that is celebrated by the people of different culture across the world.
+Holi is one of the most admired festivals that is celebrated by the people of different cultures across the world.
 Holi, also known as the festival of love or the festival of spring unites the people of all sections by removing the negative attitude or the bad feeling towards each other.
 This Indian festival is celebrated on the Purnima or the Full moon day in the Falgun month of the Hindu calendar.
 Choti Holi or Holika Dahan is celebrated on the first evening with the next day as Holi.
 It is known by different names across different regions of the world.

 Holi is celebrated with enthusiasm and joy across different regions of India.
-The vibrant colours bring a positive attitude among the minds of the individual and the people rejoice it very much.
+The vibrant colors bring a positive attitude among the minds of the individual and the people rejoice it very much.
 On the first day of the celebration, the rituals begin by lighting the bonfire and thus it symbolizes good over evil.
-On the main day, people play with colours with their friends and families and thus exchange sweets with each other.
+On the main day, people play with colors with their friends and families and thus exchange sweets with each other.
 They also convey love and respect towards each other.
-With water guns, singing, dancing, colours as well as with the overload of indulgence, the festival is enjoyed by people across India.
+With water guns, singing, dancing, colors as well as with the overload of indulgence, the festival is enjoyed by people across India.
 It is known as Doljatra in West Bengal and Lath Marr Holi in Uttar Pradesh.
 The feast of Holi is celebrated with various foods including sweet items.
-As it is said that Indian festivals are incomplete without Holi, the most popular sweets are Ladoo, Burfi, Gujiya, Imarti and many more.
+As it is said that Indian festivals are incomplete without Holi, the most popular sweets are Ladoo, Burfi, Gujiya, Imarti, and many more.

 As per the scriptures of Hinduism, Holika, the aunt of Prahlad was a blind follower of Vishnu.
 Hiranyakashypa, the father of Prahlad regarded Vishnu as his rivalry.
 To kill his son, he has taken the help of his sister, Holika by giving him punishment to walk on the fire.
 Holika has taken Prahlad on her lap and thus set herself on fire.
 Prahlad was not affected this time as he kept on chanting the name of Vishnu constantly.
 The Holika Dahan which is celebrated on the previous day of the festival is celebrated on the memory of this particular episode.
 People gather in front of the bonfire that takes place in clean or sacred areas.
 On the next day, people get up early in the morning and thus start preparing for the festivals.
-They spray watercolour at each other by enjoying different varieties of snacks and thus mark the festival of spring.
-The thandai and the gujiya are the most important vital savouries that are given more attention during this festival.
+They spray watercolor at each other by enjoying different varieties of snacks and thus mark the festival of spring.
+The thandai and the gujiya are the most important vital savories that are given more attention during this festival.

 Let’s celebrate Holi by spreading joy among each other.